RobinWolf/sew_maxo_mts_ros2/Readme.md

 # sew_agv_drivers

 This Repo contains ROS2 code to controll a SEW AGV.
-The communication to the AGV is based on the Repo LinkTODO by Tom Schneider.
+The communication to the AGV is based on the Repo [LINK](https://github.com/elekTom/ros_sew_agv) by Tom Schneider.

 ## Helpful informations:
 ROS Control: https://control.ros.org/humble/doc/ros2_control/doc/index.html